ThisIs-RJP/Operating-Systems-Notes/Operating Systems/Synchronisation.md

 # Race Condition

+- Let's say there are two processes, A and B, <u>both trying to access and modify the same variable in memory</u>.
+Process A wants to increment the variable by 1, and process B wants to decrement it by 1.
+If there's no mechanism to synchronise their access to the variable, a race condition can occur.
+	- If process A reads the variable's value, then process B reads the same value, both processes increment and decrement respectively, and finally, they write the modified values back to the variable, the final result might be incorrect because each process operated assuming the value hadn't changed.
+	- For instance, if the initial value is 5, both processes read 5, then A increments it to 6, B decrements it to 4, and they both write back their respective values.
+The expected result would be 5, but due to the race condition, it's 4.

 - Processes P0 and P1 are creating child processes using the ```fork()``` system call
 - Race condition on kernel variable ```next_available_pid``` which represents the next available process identifier (pid)
 ![[Pasted image 20240418122822.png]]